 Hey guys, so today’s message, I had something else planned a little bit but just sort of the day that I’m having, I feel like this is the conversation that we need to have today.
 It might hit some of you in the fields.
 So, prepare yourself.

 I’m not saying that we’re control freaks.
-I just realized that’s what I made it sound… I mean, some of us are but it’s really, really hard when you know that you have other lives depending on you to not have a clue what is going to happen tomorrow to determine what your plan is going to be.
-So, I’ve been saying all along, like for months and months now that you can only do what you can do.
+I just realized that’s what I made it sound… I mean, some of us are but it’s really, really hard when you know that you have other lives depending on you to not have a clue what is going to happen tomorrow to determine what your plan is going to be and having a grip on that teacher control.
+So, I’ve been saying all along, like for months and months now that you can only do what you can do, teacher control or not.
 There’s just no other way of looking at it than that.

 At any given point what we are planning to do might not matter, it might switch.
 Obviously, as I’ve been saying every single day, that’s one of the reasons that you must prepare for blended learning because you can do it in the classroom, you can do it if you’re hybrid, you can do it if you are 100% digital.
 You can’t do 100% digital in the classroom without making sure you have this and that and you can’t do the stuff that you do in the classroom digitally.
-We found that out in the spring.
-So, it’s the best way that you can be prepared because you might have to tweak things here and there, but you can still roll with it.
+We found that out in the spring when we all felt that we lost teacher control.

 So, it’s something to keep in mind.
 As for me, I woke up in my own head today which I have a feeling is something that is probably happening to a lot of you.
 I’ve been talking over and over again if you haven’t been following me for a long time when the pandemic first started in March, I created our mastermind group on Facebook and we just dove head in on what can we train each other on, what apps can we use?
 What programs can we have?

-As you know, if you’re a parent, that’s hard, and I have been preaching all this time of, oh, we have these silver linings of everybody’s going to… We’re able to slow down and we’re not living the rat race of running from here to there which is true.
+As you know, if you’re a parent, that’s hard, and I have been preaching all this time off, “oh, we have these silver linings of everybody’s going to… We’re able to slow down and we’re not living the rat race of running from here to there”, which is true.
 But this morning, I woke up thinking I’ve been working all this time, and I had this opportunity to be with my kids.
 Though I was I was still working so much and got into my own head with that.

 We are in a time where we need to just make sure that everybody’s okay and to do the best that we can.
 That’s all we can do is the best that we can.
-So, if you get lost in your own thoughts in your own head, and you start panicking and all that, I feel like it’s natural right now because as teachers, we have this, I don’t want to say control issues.
+So, if you get lost in your own thoughts in your own head, and you start panicking and all that, I feel like it’s natural right now because as teachers, we have this, I don’t want to say teacher control issues.
 I keep coming to that but don’t take it as that but we’re planners and we know that on Friday, we’re going to be doing this, this, and this.

 There’s really nothing else to add to that.
 You’re going to have some days that seem like they’re great and you’re going to have some days that seem like they’re not.
 If you have a bad day, tomorrow is a new one.
 Your worth as a teacher is not going to be determined on a couple of bad days.
 It’s going to be how you rally back from those days, how you think outside the box, how you find ways to cope and to manage and to make it work.

 So, that is the message that I want to leave you with today.
 I told you it was kind of heavy.
 I apologize for that, but I feel like it was a message from the universe to get that out to you today.
 So, if you were a person that needed to hear that, hopefully, that helped.
 If you haven’t needed to hear that yet you can always come back to this on a day where you do.
 So, on that note enjoy the rest of your day.